Available Now: IOSH Managing Safely Refresher | First Aid at Work Training

 Quality Control Inspections

-As a business, you want to make sure that the projects you deliver are completed to the highest standards, which is why quality control inspections are also necessary.
-This will ensure that the final product meets all the standards set by ISO 9000 and that workers are following all necessary construction requirements and regulations.
+These inspections will ensure that materials used, and the final product meets all declared/approved standards and that workers are following all necessary construction installation plans, requirements and applicable regulations.

 Fire Safety Inspections